DaveyDavey1901/WeatherDB/README.md

 I needed to sign up to Open Weather to use their API.
 This is a great API with a huge amount of data to utilise.

 **Errors At The Moment To Address**
-1.  when you press enter it clears local storage.
+1.  when you press enter it clears local storage when inputting a city... only works with button click.
-2.  when the stored cities are displayed as buttons they don't display the city weather details again..
-3.  some sizing issues when viewed on smaller devices need to do media queries.
+2.  some sizing issues when viewed on smaller devices need to do media queries.

 **Visuals on Desktop**